SP4R0W/Pixel-Paint/README.md

 # Pixel-Paint
 This is a program written in Tkinter which allows you to create art using Tkinter buttons.

-# Pixel-Paint
-This is a program written in Tkinter which allows you to create art using Tkinter buttons.

 ### About
 -------------
 This was my first program made with Tkinter.
 I don't remember when it was first created, but is very simple.
 You can create a canvas of different sizes and draw art by clicking on buttons. <br>